RyanQuey/janus-graph-tutorial/README.md

-# Setup Janus Graph
+# Setup JanusGraph
-A tutorial for running [Janus Graph](https://janusgraph.org/) on Cassandra and Elasticsearch using [Elassandra](https://www.elassandra.io/), and then visualizing the graph using [Graphexp](https://github.com/bricaud/graphexp).
+A tutorial for running [JanusGraph](https://janusgraph.org/) on Cassandra and Elasticsearch using [Elassandra](https://www.elassandra.io/), and then visualizing the graph using [Graphexp](https://github.com/bricaud/graphexp).

 ![](https://github.com/RyanQuey/janus-graph-tutorial/raw/main/images/search-results-default-view.png)